Colliton/Code-storage/README.md

 ## 🔍 Content Overview

+**Other Analyses**

+This section contains additional scripts and notebooks supporting various analyses related to tumor biology and treatment effects in mouse models.
+These analyses complement the main poster work by exploring immune infiltration patterns, gene expression changes, tumor growth dynamics, and survival outcomes, as well as providing database queries for clinical material from TNBC patients.

-- `Clustermap - 2 colourbars.py` & `Clustermap - 2 colorbars.ipynb` – Heatmap/Clustermap for Immune Cell Infiltration in Tumours of Balb/c Mice Treated with Pyrvinium Pamoate.
+- `Clustermap - 2 colourbars.*` — Heatmap/Clustermap for immune cell infiltration in tumours of Balb/c mice treated with Pyrvinium Pamoate.
-- `SmartSeq cycle count comparison.py` & `SmartSeq cycle count comparison.ipynb` - Scatter Plot for qPCR Cq Mean Values in 4T1 and Positive Control Samples.
+- `SmartSeq cycle count comparison.*` — Scatter plot for qPCR Cq mean values in 4T1 and positive control samples.
-- `Survival Curve Serum_separate median.py` & `Survival Curve Serum_separate median.ipynb` - Survival Analysis of Mice Based on PUFA Serum Levels.
+- `Survival Curve Serum_separate median.*` — Survival analysis of mice based on PUFA serum levels.
-- `Tumor Volume Changes Over Time.py` & `Tumor Volume Changes Over Time.ipynb` - Tumor Volume Dynamics in Mice with Pyrvinium Pamoate (PP) Administration.
+- `Tumor Volume Changes Over Time.*` — Tumor volume dynamics in mice treated with Pyrvinium Pamoate (PP).
-- `Volcano_plot_4T1.py` & `Volcano_plot_4T1.ipynb` – Volcano Plot for Differential Gene Expression in 4T1 Cells Treated with Pyrvinium Pamoate.
+- `Volcano_plot_4T1.*` — Volcano plot for differential gene expression in 4T1 cells treated with Pyrvinium Pamoate.
-- `OPUS_BC.sql` – SQL queries used to extract and preprocess data from the OPUS_BC database.
+- `OPUS_BC.sql` — SQL queries used to extract and preprocess data from the OPUS_BC database.

 **Poster_session 2025**